algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/TechnicalSpecifications/technicalSpecifications.md

 The Filter page works typically by using the unique ID each product has, and filtering them by criteria conditions.
 Each Unique ID will be associated to a product and a specification of the product, using the database template.

-For example, if the user is looking for redwine, every unique ID with the Redwine criteria will be displayed, and the other will be omited.
+For example, if the user is looking for red wine, every unique ID with the Redwine criteria will be displayed, and the other will be omitted.

 ---